Skip to main content

 Timing: Conduct endline when programme activities are substantially complete but before full disbandment of implementation structures.
 Ideally within 3 months of official closure to maintain data quality and respondent recall.

 Methodology: Reapply the baseline design wherever possible.
 Use the same sampling frame, data collection tools, and indicator definitions.
-Document any deviations, changes in population, access constraints, or staff turnover that affected implementation.
+Document any deviations - changes in population, access constraints, or staff turnover that affected implementation.
 If baseline used a 30-cluster survey, endline should use the same approach.

 Analysis: Calculate change from baseline for each indicator using the formula: (endline_value - baseline_value) / baseline_value * 100 for percentage change.
 Compare against targets to determine whether each indicator met, exceeded, or fell short of expectations.
 Disaggregate findings by the same categories as baseline (gender, age, location) to identify which groups benefited most.

 Reporting: Endline results typically feed into final donor reports, end-of-project learning reviews, and case studies.
-Present findings visually, baseline vs endline comparisons are intuitive for non-technical audiences.
+Present findings visually - baseline vs endline comparisons are intuitive for non-technical audiences.
 Include qualitative evidence from key informant interviews and focus groups to explain the numbers.

 Common pitfalls: Treating endline as an afterthought rather than planning it from programme inception.
 Changing methodology mid-stream without documenting why.
 Failing to account for population turnover (births, deaths, migration) when calculating change rates.
 Not collecting data on unintended outcomes because they weren't in the original indicator framework.